fjz345/ZWinSet/README.md

 Note that not all jobs are correctly working, check the status of each job in the README.md

 ## Todo
+* Limit max number of threads to number of logical cpus -1
-* Add remove for -AllUsers as launch parameter "r#"Get-AppxPackage -AllUsers -Name Microsoft.549981C3F5F10 | Remove-AppxPackage"#,", this requires admin privilige
+* Automatic usage of "-AllUsers" as launch parameter "r#"Get-AppxPackage -AllUsers -Name Microsoft.549981C3F5F10 | Remove-AppxPackage"#,"
 * Interactive testing mode launch parameter
 * Dependencies (InstallChrome -> Set Chrome default)
 * Better finish screen